 Mick Schumacher is a young German racing driver and a son of the seven-time Formula 1 champion Michael Schumacher.
-Mick is following a path of his famous father, currently competing in the FIA European Formula 3 Championship.
+Mick is following a path of his famous father, winning his first championship title in the FIA European Formula 3 Championship in 2018.

 Triple karting vice-champion in 2014

 Born in March 1999, Mick started his racing career at the age nine in karting competitions.
 To avoid too much media attention, he raced under the pseudonym Mick Betsch, using mother's family name.

 Mick Junior reached a peaking karting in 2014, finishing as a vice-champion in three major competitions – German championship, European championship and World championship.

 Mick Schumacher in 2015

 2015 - rookie season in the German F4 Championship

 In 2015, Mich Schumacher was ready to make a step to formula racing, joining Van Amersfoort Racing in the German (ADAC) F4 Championship.
 At the wheel of the #25 Tatuus-Abarth, Schumacher scored his maiden F4 win in the third race of the season-opening round at Oschersleben.